Chiang Mai freehold condo buildings under the 49% foreign quota

 3. Verify the unit appears on the foreign quota register.
 If quota is tight, ask for current foreign-owned floor area as a percentage of total saleable area.

 4. Read the deal sheet end-to-end.
 Every line.
-Hidden agency-side fees live in the back third.
+The fee lines you have not priced live in the back third.

 5. Run a sub-district price triangulation.
 Three closed transactions in the same building or two adjacent buildings.
 Listings are asks.
 Closes are truth.